Skip to main content

 Chaining your own panic hook

-crash::install chains into whatever hook was set before it.
-If you need custom panic metrics in addition to the crash report, install your hook first:
+crash.install chains into whatever hook was set before it.
+If you need custom panic metrics in addition to the crash report, install your own hook first and then call verum_error.crash.install(...) — the crash reporter will defer to the previously installed hook before doing its own work.

-The Verum CLI itself does not install the stock PanicLogger from verum_error::panic_handler by default — benchmarking showed the extra hook measurably increased the crash rate on the phase_generate_native race path (0 / 50 → 11 / 50 release builds).
-The structured report produced by the crash reporter already contains everything PanicLogger would record plus the breadcrumb trail and environment.
+The Verum CLI itself does not install the stock PanicLogger from verum_error.panic_handler by default.
+Benchmarking showed the extra hook measurably destabilised release builds on the codegen race path; the structured report produced by the crash reporter already contains everything PanicLogger would record, plus the breadcrumb trail and environment snapshot.

 Signal-safety caveats